quii/learn-go-with-tests/mocking.md

 ```

 The backtick syntax is another way of creating a `string` but lets you put things like newlines which is perfect for our test.

-Isn't it nice that by focusing on getting our software working end-to-end that iterating on the requirements is very straightforward.
-By investing in getting the overall plumbing working right, we can focus on the next requirements easily.

 ## Try and run the test